Complete Guide to Lace Dyeing Techniques and Color Control

 -

-Even minor color deviations can become highly noticeable on lace, especially in:
+Even slight color variations become very noticeable on lace, especially in the following situations:

 -